Reading Coulter Out

 Coulter has claimed that she would vote for Hillary before she would vote for McCain.
 She has further declared that Hillary is the most conservative candidate in the race.
 It is literally impossible to reply to that—it is like arguing with one who believes that 9/11 is an inside job.
 She is impervious to logic.

 Coulter seems addicted to shocking people.
 Her books have displayed a steady decline in judgment—she has gone from her excellent Slander, to her absurdly titled Treason, to her humorous but empty Godless, to her latest screed, If Democrats Had Any Brains, They’d Be Republicans.
 Her performances during the course of the 2008 campaign seem designed only to scandalize.

 Doug Adams speculates that Coulter shocks in order to sell books and get lucrative speaking engagements.
 Certainly, her antics serve to drive sales, and her speaking engagements are always sold out.
 I cannot judge Coulter’s motivations, and perhaps she simply enjoys the outraged reaction she gets from the left.
 But it is clear that to Ann Coulter, the good of conservatism now takes second place.

-If I am lucky, maybe ten people will read this post.
 I don’t have anywhere near the influence necessary to read Coulter out of the conservative movement.
 But somebody should.
 She is becoming an embarrassment.